holstegelab/TREAT/README.md

 ### Optional parameters
 - `-w / --window`: the target regions defined in the BED file will be extended by this value upstream and downstream.
 Default value is 20.
 Must be an integer.
 - `-t / --cpu`: number of parallel threads to be used.
+Default value is 2.
 - `-p / --phasingData`: if available, the path to the SNP dataset that will be used for phasing.
 The SNP dataset must be in PLINK2 format.
 If you are not familiar with PLINK2, please visit https://www.cog-genomics.org/plink/2.0.
 - `-m / --mappingSNP`: path to a 2-column file with SNP IDs and sequencing IDs.
 If not provided, will assume the IDs between SNP dataset and BAM files are the same.
 - `-d / --HaploDev`: during haplotype calling analysis, the median absolute deviation value to assign reads to the same allele.
 Defaul value is 0.10, that correspond to 10% median absolute deviation.
 - `-minSup / --minimumSupport`: during haplotype calling, the minimum number of reads supporting each haplotyping.
 Default is 2.
 - `-minCov / --minimumCoverage`: during haplotype calling, the minimum number of total reads necessary for calling.
-Default is 4.
+Default is 5.

 ## Assembly analysis
 The `assembly` analysis take advantage of all sequencing reads aligning to the target region to perform local assembly of the target regions.
 The procedure goes as it follows: